Sathwik-giddi/Rimo/README.md

 - **Decide, don't dump** — it commits to a verdict + reasoning, instead of a wall of text.
 - **Cited & verifiable** — every claim traces back to a real source shown in the UI.
 - **Honest about uncertainty** — for companies with little public data, it *says so* and **caps its confidence** instead of bluffing.
+- **Refuses to invent** — a gibberish or non‑existent name gets an honest *"company not found,"* never a fabricated verdict.
 - **Works for any company size** — a reflect‑and‑retry loop gives small/unlisted startups a fair shot.
 - **Transparent decision** — the Invest/Hold/Pass call is a deterministic rule you can point to, not a black‑box LLM whim.